 - Practice, practice, practice–you should actually practice more than in a typical speech since it is a harder delivery method.

 - Do not start a sentence on one page and then finish it on another.

 - Do not fold the manuscript–it won’t lay flat on the podium.

 - Do not print on both sides of the page.

 - Do not staple the manuscript

-- Write it in a large font and then make it one size larger than you need.
+- Use a large font and then make it one size larger than you think you need.

 - It should look like poetry.

 - Have extra spaces between every main idea.